Schema Cache

 Schema Cache Reloading

-To reload the cache without restarting the PostgREST server, send a SIGUSR1 signal to the server process.
+To manually reload the cache without restarting the PostgREST server, send a SIGUSR1 signal to the server process.

 killall -SIGUSR1 postgrest